TODAES

 Design automation has gained widespread acceptance by the VLSI circuits and systems design community.
 Advancement in computer-aided design (CAD) methodologies, algorithms, and tools has become increasingly important to cope with the rapidly growing design complexity, higher performance and low-power requirements, and shorter time-to-market demands.
 To encourage innovative, ground-breaking research in the area of electronic design automation, the ACM’s Special Interest Group on Design Automation (SIGDA) has established an ACM award to be given each year to an outstanding Ph.D. dissertation that makes the most substantial contribution to the theory and/or application in the field of electronic design automation.

-The award consists of a certificate and a check for $1,000 and is presented at the Design Automation Conference, which is held in June/July of each year.
+The award consists of a plaque and an honorarium of USD $1,000.
+The 2025 Award will be presented at ICCAD 2025 in November 2025.
 The award is selected by a committee of experts from academia and industry in the field and appointed by ACM in consultation with the SIGDA Chair.

-2. A statement (up to two pages) from the nominee explaining the significance and major contributions of the work.
+• A statement (up to two pages) from the nominee explaining the significance and major contributions of the work;

-3. A nomination letter from nominee’s department chair or dean of the school endorsing the application.
+• A nomination letter from the nominee’s advisor or department chair or dean of the school endorsing the application;

-4. Optionally, up to three letters of recommendation from experts in the field.
-These letters may be included in the nomination package or sent separately to the address below.
+• Optionally, up to three letters of recommendation from experts in the field.

-All standard conflict of interest regulations as stated in ACM policy will be applied (see https://awards.acm.org/conflict-of-interest).
-Any awards committee members will recuse themselves from consideration of any candidates where a conflict of interest may exist.
+All standard conflict of interest regulations as stated in ACM policy will be applied.
+Any award committee members will recuse themselves from consideration of any candidates where a conflict of interest may exist.

 Past Awardees